-To help inform the commercial mowing industry about product options and potential benefits, the National Renewable Energy Laboratory produced this first edition of Clean Cities' guide to alternative fuel commercial lawn equipment.
+To help inform the commercial mowing industry about product options and potential benefits, Clean Cities produced this guide to alternative fuel commercial lawn equipment.
 Although the guide's focus is on original equipment manufacturer (OEM) mowers, some mowers can be converted to run on alternative fuels.
-For more information on propane conversions, see page 8.
+For more information about propane conversions, see page 8.